 The wild west, The Royal Gorge, and the city my soul may have incarnated from…

 Not long after entering into Colorado I pulled off a dirt road leading down to a lake to take Morgan for a short walk.
 (I’m glad to say this was the first walk we made real progress on!)
 I quickly realized I was finally in the wild west.
-The wildest part was the wind; the gusts were so strong I was convinced my pop-top wasn’t closed properly because it kept bouncing with the wind.
+The wildest part was the wind; the gusts were so strong I was convinced my pop-top wasn’t closed properly the way it was bouncing around!
 The dirt was kicking up and invading every square inch of clean space and there were even varying sizes of tumbleweed rolling by about every minute or so.
 You could feel the energy thriving off the Earth in this landscape and it felt invigorating.

 The first bit of civilization I came across was Canon City.
 This was a two block town that screamed of old west-living.
 I sat in a cute coffee/ice cream parlor to catch up with my writing where locals came in to gossip about town news behind me.

 From here I headed up into the mountains in Temple Canyon Park to camp.
 Just as I was starting to think how proud I was of my 37 year old van for making it up the steep switchbacks, I hit a turn just a little too sharp and a lot too steep and quickly felt the van start rolling backwards towards, of course, a giant cliff dropping thousands of feet to doom below.
 The brakes were of no use at this point and I had to back down the curved hill with the e-brake engaged, stopping every few feet to calm my legs from shaking right off the pedals.
 After what seemed like a lifetime I finally managed to come to a point where I could turn the van around and park without rolling.
 I took a long deserved break to breathe in the beautiful scenery I almost just became one with.